OpenFogStack/FBase/README.md

 # Current ToDos / Missing Functionality

+## Startup
+- [ ] A machineName should be dynamically created on Startup

 ## General Node Database
 - [x] Add a connector that supports multi-machine nodes
 - [x] Add versions to all configurations so that a node/machine can identify updates